hannah-rae/hannah-rae.github.io/_pages/resources.md

 **(Mostly Non-Technical) Book Recommendations**
 I read a lot of books from a wide variety of genres and find huge value in reading books that are not related to my research/expertise.
 Here are my favorite books from each year, in hopes that they bring you value and joy as well:

+2022
+- *In Defense of Food: An Eater's Manifesto* by Michael Pollan
+- *Crying in H Mart* by Michelle Zauner
+- *Sapiens: A Brief History of Humankind* by Yuval Noah Harari
+- *The Undocumented Americans* by Karla Cornejo Villavicencio
+- *Braiding Sweetgrass* by Robin Wall Kimmerer
+- *Piranesi* by Susanna Clarke
+- *Caste: The Origins of Our Discontents* by Isabel Wilkerson

 2021
 - *Homegoing* by Yaa Gyasi
 - *Abyssinian Chronicles* by Moses Isegawa